-THREE: No advice unless you're asked for it.
-I tell you, I got to a point where I thought if I heard "just relax" or "you should adopt and then you'll get pregnant" one more time I might just punch the person in the nose.
-After a while that stuff just makes you crazy.
-For one, relaxing just isn't going to cure ovarian cysts, open blocked fallopian tubes, and get rid of endometriosis.
+THREE: Don't give advice unless you're asked for it!
+A person going through infertility has heard it all before.
+I got to a point where I thought if I heard "just relax" or "you should adopt and then you'll get pregnant" one more time I might just punch the person in the nose.
+Besides, relaxing just isn't going to cure ovarian cysts, open blocked fallopian tubes, and get rid of endometriosis.
 Stress may affect consistent ovulation, but there are a whole host of other medical problems that could be causing someone's infertility.
 As for adoption, adopted children are a beautiful and special gift all on their own.
 They aren't a means to getting a biological child.
-Instead, ask how they're holding up, say things like this must be really hard for you, how can I be praying for you.
+So instead of giving advice, ask how they're holding up.
+Say things like "This must be really hard for you, how can I help?"

 FOUR: Be sensitive that things like baby showers, dedications, baby baptisms, and mother's day or father's day, are tough for people going through infertility.
 Sometimes, I just can't endure going to a baby shower.
 It's too painful.
-And don't push someone struggling with infertility to work in the church nursery.
-Sometimes women will be okay with working in the nursery, but a lot of times it's just too hard emotionally.

-7) With the number of abortions, teen pregnancies, and unwanted pregnancies, how do you deal with the issue of God's justice?
+Q: With the number of abortions, teen pregnancies, and unwanted pregnancies, how do you deal with the issue of God's justice?

-That's a hard question.
-I think that just about everyone who goes through infertility at some point wants to turn to God and say, "What are you, nuts?"
-And when you look at things on a grand scale - people who don't want children get pregnant while wonderful Christian couples can't - it doesn't make a lot of sense.
+A: I think that just about everyone who goes through infertility at some point wants to turn to God and say, "What are you, crazy?"
+And when you look at things on a grand scale - people who don't want children get pregnant while wonderful couples can't - it doesn't make a lot of sense.
 So, for me, it helps to look at the smaller picture - my life and what God wants for me.
 The blessings he chooses for me shouldn't be compared with those he gives to others, and vice versa.
 So, I try to focus on what He's doing in me, in my life.